PILOT GROUP BEGINS PH.D. STUDY

 and a Master's in German Literature from the University of Washington.

-In the RDLN/Union Ph.D. program, her focus is Indian entrepreneurship,
+In the RDLN/Union Ph.D. program, she completed her degree Indian entrepreneurship,

 and her participation is supported by the Theodore R. and Vivian M.